dkmehrmann/-deprecated-dkmehrmann.github.io/_posts/2019-10-16-givingpledge.md

 [effectivealtruism.org](https://www.effectivealtruism.org/) is a comprehensive tool for learning and practicing Effective Altruism.
 There is a wealth of information and resources there, so I encourage you to pay them a visit.

 [Giving What We Can](https://www.givingwhatwecan.org/) and [The Life You Can Save](https://www.thelifeyoucansave.org/) are communities of people that pledge to give a portion of their income effectively.
-I am not using either at the moment, but I may in the future.

 [80,000 Hours](https://80000hours.org/) provides advice and resources for choosing a high-impact career.